Are You Getting Adequate Amounts of This Bone Healthy Vitamin?

 - Grass-fed beef

-If you’re familiar with the Save Our Bones Program, you probably noticed that these foods are acidifying (with the exception of yogurt).
+If you’re familiar with the Osteoporosis Reversal Program, you probably noticed that these foods are acidifying (with the exception of yogurt).
 Although acidifying foods are not off-limits, upping your intake to get enough B12 may result in an imbalance of the 80% alkaline/20% acidic ratio.
 The solution?
 Make sure you take a daily supplement.

 What to Look for in a B12 Supplement